TheEucatastrophe/starwardodyssey/SRD/actions.md

 Before making a resist roll, PCs can gain a Stress to receive a Buff on the roll.
 They may choose to push their character multiple times on a single roll.

-## Scale of Action
+## Scale of Actions

-While playing the game, you will be switching back and forth between three different timescales, depending on what you are doing.
+While playing the game, you will be switching back and forth between different timescales, depending on what you are doing.
 This changes the scale of your actions.

 - **Encounters** play out in 10 second intervals, which is enough time for a character to move and perform an action such as activating a device, retrieving a packed item, or firing a weapon.
 - **Exploration** plays out in 10 minute intervals, which is enough time for you to search a room, bypass a lock, or do any other significant activity while exploring a site.
 - **Travel** plays out in a matter of hours or cycles (24 hours), which measures the time it takes to travel across a large area on foot, fly to the nearest planet, or jump to another star system.